Home 5 Clinical Diagnostics Insider 5 Expert Q&A: Harnessing the Power of AI

 ______________________________________________________________________________________________________

 Anil Parwani, MD, PhD, MBA, is a professor of pathology and biomedical informatics at The Ohio State University.
 He serves as the Donald A. Senhauser Chair of the Department of Pathology and the chief of pathology services for OSU’s health system.
 His research is focused on diagnostic and prognostic markers in bladder, prostate, and renal cell carcinoma.
-Parwani has expertise in surgical pathology and pathology informatics including biobanking, whole slide imaging, digital imaging, telepathology, image analysis, artificial intelligence, and lab automation.
-He has authored over four hundred peer-reviewed articles in major scientific journals and several books and book chapters.
+Parwani has expertise in surgical pathology and pathology informatics, including biobanking, whole slide imaging, digital imaging, telepathology, image analysis, artificial intelligence, and lab automation.
+He has authored more than 400 peer-reviewed articles in major scientific journals and several books and book chapters.
 Parwani is the editor-in-chief of Diagnostic Pathology and co-editor of the Journal of Pathology Informatics.

 Subscribe to Clinical Diagnostics Insider to view